gomuramatsu/BeatmapEditor/README.md

 # BeatmapEditor
-A fast and easy way to edit existing beatmaps.
+A fast and easy way to edit multiple existing beatmaps.
 Just select a song(s) and edit metadata.

-I basically made this for myself so I can create AR10 practice maps in large batches but I hope some of you find this useful.
+I basically made this so I can create AR10 practice maps in large batches fast.
+I hope some of you find this useful.

 ###Metadata available for editing:
 - Version